Parenting Support and Strategies

 heartsnc.org

-A free home-visiting program designed to help new parents as they support the healthy growth and development of their children from 3 months to 3 years old.
+A free home-visiting program designed to help new parents as they support the healthy growth and development of their children from birth to 3 years old.

 Who is Eligible:

-First-time parents in Durham who are pregnant or have a baby up to 3 months old and parents living in the East Durham community who have a baby under 3 months of age
+First-time parents in Durham who are pregnant or have a baby up to 3 months old.
+Families with multiple children will also be considered.

 Where are services offered?